Sanja22B/bitcoin-educational-content/courses/soc104/en.md

 **Types of centrists:** Centrists may lean towards socialism, conservatism, libertarianism or authoritarianism, not out of principle but out of pragmatism or political opportunism.

-- **Emmanuel Macron (France):** his positioning is both right and left . with liberal economic reforms (economic right) and support for certain societal freedoms (social left), seeking a middle way.
+- **Emmanuel Macron (France):** his positioning is both right and left.
+With liberal economic reforms (economic right) and support for certain societal freedoms (social left), seeking a middle way.
 - **Tony Blair (UK):** with his "Third Way" concept.
 He sought to reconcile market policies with social justice objectives, setting himself apart from traditional socialists and conservatives.